How I Learned to Stop Worrying and Love the Search Bar

 - It’s mobile friendly: as most eShops have already chosen a full width search bar in their app, nothing to be changed there!

-- It’s engaging, but focused: no interface or conversational distraction, as the customer is still fully in the context of the search bar.
+- It’s engaging, but focused: no confusing interface or unnecessary hurdle with artificial conversations that go south, as the customer is still fully in the context of the search interface.

 - It’s smart and adaptable: thanks to our superior A.I. technology, we can understand both the user’s intention and the underlying catalogue to always suggest the refinement most likely to drive the final conversion.